Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Reducing the Complexity of Dynamic Programming

-The inequality of \eqref{eqn: sol} was first proved by Yao as a consequence of the QI in order to reducing the complexity for solving the DP problem considered in \cite{Yao80}.
-Though our DP problem is different from that considered in \cite{Yao80}, fortunately, \eqref{eqn: sol} still holds as a consequence of the QI and can also be used to reduce the complexity for solving our DP problem.
-In particular, when \eqref{eqn: sol} holds, for $n = N-M+m-1, N-M+m-2, \ldots, m$ in line \ref{code: DP N2M @ for n} of Algorithm \ref{algo: DP N2M}, we can conduct a low-complexity technique by enumerating $t$ in line \ref{code: algo 1 @ sol min_t} from $\max\{m-1, sol(n, m-1)\}$ to $\min\{n-1, sol(n+1, m)\}$ instead of from $m-1$ to $n-1$.
-Let $T(n, m)$ denote the complexity for enumerating $t$ in line \ref{code: algo 1 @ sol min_t} with respect to the $m$ in line \ref{code: DP N2M @ for m} and the $n$ in line \ref{code: DP N2M @ for n}.
+The inequality of \eqref{eqn: {sol}} was first proved by Yao as a consequence of the QI in order to reducing the complexity for solving the DP problem considered in \cite{Yao80}.
+Though our DP problem is different from that considered in \cite{Yao80}, fortunately, \eqref{eqn: {sol}} still holds as a consequence of the QI and can also be used to reduce the complexity for solving our DP problem.
+In particular, when \eqref{eqn: {sol}} holds, for $n = N-M+m-1, N-M+m-2, \ldots, m$ in line \ref{code: DP N2M @ for n} of Algorithm \ref{algo: DP N2M}, we can conduct a low-complexity technique by enumerating $t$ in line \ref{code: algo 1 @ {sol} min_t} from $\max\{m-1, \ms{sol}(n, m-1)\}$ to $\min\{n-1, \ms{sol}(n+1, m)\}$ instead of from $m-1$ to $n-1$.
+Let $T(n, m)$ denote the complexity for enumerating $t$ in line \ref{code: algo 1 @ {sol} min_t} with respect to the $m$ in line \ref{code: DP N2M @ for m} and the $n$ in line \ref{code: DP N2M @ for n}.
 Then, the total complexity for enumerating $t$, after applying this low complexity algorithm, is given by

 Therefore, this low-complexity algorithm has complexity $O(q (N^2 - M^2))$.